Delaware Soil Testing Program

 Since County Extension offices are presently closed, you may need to submit your sample(s) without the normal soil test bags.
 To do so, please follow the steps listed below:

-1. Collect a representative sample by following the directions in the brochure "How to Take a Soil Sample" found in Link at the bottom of this page.
+1. Collect a representative sample by following the directions in the brochure "How to Take a Soil Sample"

 2. Thoroughly mix each sample and place 1-1.5 cups of the mixed sample into a ziplock bag.
 Label the bag with your name and the sample ID (e.g., Field 6, Backyard, etc)